Software is infrastructure: failures, successes, costs, and the case for formal verification: Empirical data

 \subsection{Existing infrastructures}

 In this subsection we recall statements by country leaders and we gather public data on chips, datacenters, and healthcare.

-\paragraph{Chips} On the president of the United States of America holding a silicon wafer, a few seconds short of signing the chip act \cite{wkUSchipact}, stated to the media ``This is infrastructure'' (\cref{fig:thisisinfrastructure})\cite{BidenThisisinfrastructure}.
-On also the European Union introduced a chip act \cite{EUchipact}.
-On the one hand chips like CPU and GPU are engineered in order to run software; on the other hand languages like verilog and vhdl are crucial to describe the design of chips.
+\paragraph{Chips} On the president of the United States of America stated to the media ``This is infrastructure'' \cite{BidenThisisinfrastructure} while holding a silicon wafer, a few seconds short of signing the chip act \cite{wkUSchipact}.
+On also the European Union introduced a chip act \cite{EUchipactpressrelease,EUchipact}.
+On the one hand chips like CPU and GPU are engineered in order to run software; on the other hand languages like \href{https://fr.wikipedia.org/wiki/Verilog}{\textsf{VERILOG}} and \href{https://en.wikipedia.org/wiki/VHDL}{\textsf{VHDL}} are crucial to describe the design of chips.
+In fact chips descriptions are not only crucial, but complex enough to contain bugs, consider for instance \cite{DBLP:journals/corr/abs-2108-10771}.

-CPU like the ones made by Intel actually run a microcode, a form of software, that can even be patched.
-Moreover virtually every processing unit depends on some form of firmware, i.e. software.
+CPU like the ones made by Intel actually run a microcode, a form of software, that can even be patched, and virtually every processing unit depends on some form of firmware, i.e. software.
 Already in $2007$ the percentage of silicon area taken up by firmware in chips manufactured below 100 nm processes was over 30\% and raising monthly \cite{moretti07}.

-If chips are infrastructure, what should we think of the software necessary to design them, and that is run by them ?
+If chips are infrastructure, what should we think of the software necessary to design them, and that is run by them?

-\paragraph{Datacenters} On September $12^{th} 2024$ the UK government designated ``UK Data Infrastructure'' as ``Critical National Infrastructure'' \cite{ukgovt2024,ukparliament2024}.
+\paragraph{Datacenters} On the UK government designated ``UK Data Infrastructure'' as ``Critical National Infrastructure'' \cite{ukgovt2024,ukparliament2024}.
 The UK Managing Director of \href{https://www.equinix.com/}{Equinix} reacted to this news remarking that ``The internet, and the digital infrastructure that underpins it, has rapidly grown to be as fundamental to each one of our daily lives as water, gas, and electricity, and is now a service that people and the UK economy can no longer live without.''
 Indeed, the Department for Science, Innovation and Technology introduced the ``Cyber Security and Resilience Bill'' \cite{uksecuritybill2025}, according to which in one year half of the businesses reported some form of cyber security breach or attack \cite{cyberbreachessuvery2024}.

-If data centers are critical national infrastructure, and ``Hostile cyber activity in the UK has grown more intense, frequent, and sophisticated, with real world impacts for UK citizens'' \cite{uksecuritybill2025}, should we not consider the software that actually makes them operate also part of the infrastructure ?
+If data centres are critical national infrastructure, and ``Hostile cyber activity in the UK has grown more intense, frequent, and sophisticated, with real world impacts for UK citizens'' \cite{uksecuritybill2025}, should we not consider the software that actually makes them operate also part of the infrastructure?